-Pupils should not wear jewellery to school, especially as individuals become very upset if a treasured piece of jewellery goes missing or is broken.
-The only acceptable items of jewellery to be worn are a wristwatch and earring studs or jewellery of a religious significance.
+It is encouraged that pupils do not wear jewellery to school, especially as individuals become very upset if a treasured piece of jewellery goes missing.
+The only acceptable items of jewellery to be worn are a simple wristwatch (Smart watches or any type of phone watch or phones that have games or cameras on are not allowed) and earring studs or jewellery of a religious significance.
 Should a pupil have pierced ears, plain studs should only be worn.
+Fitbits may be worn.
 Please note that the school will be unable to take any responsibility for any jewellery that is lost.